Spillage, spoilage, overbooking and oversale: how confusing!

 Conversely, the phenomenon of Spoilage might arise; namely, ending up with a large number of unsold rooms close to stay date.
 This, too, should be viewed as a mistake, as one finds oneself in the position of having to do everything possible to sell the remaining rooms: such as, setting up a last-minute rate which, as we know, if not covered by a cancellation policy could lead to a consistent number of cancelled reservations (which would probably turn into new bookings at a new rate lower than the previous one).

-Also in this case, for the sake of example, I could mention several hotels that start off with a high rate and miss out on sales in the meantime because the rate was not aligned with the market, thus running the risk of losing potential clients.
+Also in this case, for the sake of example, we could mention several hotels that start off with a high rate and miss out on sales in the meantime because the rate was not aligned with the market, thus running the risk of losing potential clients.

 What are the common issues associated to Spoilage?